Most Sociological theorising has stressed the fact that gender roles in family life have become increasingly equal since the 1950s

 Bowles and Gintis suggested that there was a correspondence between values learnt at school and the way in which the workplace operates.
 The values, they suggested, are taught through the ‘Hidden Curriculum’.
 The Hidden Curriculum consists of those things that pupils learn through the experience of attending school rather than the main curriculum subjects taught at the school.
 So pupils learn those values that are necessary for them to tow the line in menial manual jobs, as outlined below.

 Passive subservience of pupils to teachers corresponds to Passive subservience of workers to managers

 Acceptance of hierarchy (authority of teachers) corresponds to Authority of managers

 Motivation by external rewards (grades not learning) corresponds to being Motivated by wages not the joy of the job

 Evaluations of the Traditional Marxist Perspective on Education

-The existence of private schools is strong supporting evidence for Marxism – the wealthiest 7% of families are able to buy their children a better education which in turn gives them a better chance of getting into the top universities.
+The existence of private schools is strong supporting evidence for Marxism – the wealthiest 7% of families in the United Kingdom are able to buy their children a better education which in turn gives them a better chance of getting into the top universities.